buanet/ioBroker.docker/README.md

 # docker-iobroker
 Docker image for ioBroker (http://iobroker.net) based on debian:latest (http://hub.docker.com/_/debian/)

 This project creates a Docker image for running ioBroker in a Docker container.
-It is made for and tested on a Synology Disk Station 1515+ with DSM 6 and Docker-Package installed.
+It is made for and tested on a Synology Disk Station 1515+ with DSM 6 and Docker-package installed.
 But it should also work on other systems with Docker!<br>
 Cause the container ist based on debian:latest, it acts nearly like a full virtual machine.
 That makes it possible to easily add some additional dependies for some ioBroker-Adapters.

 ## Installation & Usage

-A detailed tutorial (german) can be found on my Website (https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/).<br>
+A detailed tutorial (german) can be found on my website (https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/).<br>
 For discussion and support please visit ioBroker-forum-thread (http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or use the comments section at the linked tutorial.
 Please do not contact me directly for any support-reasons.
 Every support-question should be answered in a public place.
 Thank you.

 ## Changelog

+### v1.1.3beta (2018-08-21)
+* added ffmpeg-package for yahka to support webcams

-### v1.1.2 (2018-04-04)
+### v1.1.2beta (2018-04-04)
 * added ENV for timezone issue

-### v1.1.1 (2018-03-29)
+### v1.1.1beta (2018-03-29)
 * added wget package
 * updated readme.md